syncfusion-content/wpf-docs/wpf/Maps/Map-Providers.md

 ## Open Street Map

-OpenStreetMap is a map of the entire world.
-The OpenStreetMap allows you to view, edit, and use geographical data in a collaborative way from any place on the Earth.
+The OpenStreetMap (OSM) is a map of the world built by a community of mappers that is free to use under an open license.
+It allows you to view geographical data in a collaborative way from anywhere on the Earth.
+It provides small tile images based on our requests and combines those images into a single one to display the map area in our maps control.

 ### Enable an OSM

-You can enable this feature by setting the [`LayerType`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ImageryLayer~LayerType.html) property value as "OSM".
+You can enable this feature by setting the [`LayerType`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ImageryLayer~LayerType.html) property value as `OSM`.

 {% highlight xaml %}